Yandex Cloud

 gRPC API

-To get information about a backup of an existing cluster:
+To get backup details for an existing cluster:

-2. Click the name of your cluster and open the Backups tab.
+3. Click the name of your cluster and select the Backups tab.

-To get information about a backup of a previously deleted cluster:
+To get backup details for a previously deleted cluster:

 If you do not have the Yandex Cloud CLI installed yet, install and initialize it.